Our newly redesigned program is infused with six themes that are integrated throughout the curriculum.

 Structure of the Program and Learning Environment

 Members of an entering class remain together in the same cohort through the 20-month program.
 Credit-bearing classes begin in September and end in June.
 No classes are held in July and August (note that new students begin their first year with Boot Camp in late July/August).

 Classes typically meet on Saturdays, and occasionally on a Friday and Saturday.
 The class schedule will be distributed in August so that students can make plans for the year.
 The class day starts at 8:30 am and runs until 5:30 pm.
 A class day is typically divided into three classes, with breaks for lunch and refreshments.

 International Study Tour

 As an integral part of being an effective global business leader is understanding how business operates in a global business environment, students participate in a required international study trip to major centers of financial and business activity.
 The trip, which is part of the curriculum and takes place in the second year of the program, provides an opportunity to experience first hand what has been studied in the classroom.
 Students meet with senior executives from major corporations and visit corporate headquarters.
 They receive briefings and attend seminars with leading economists, government officials, corporate executives and prominent university academics to discuss global economic and financial issues.

 The international study tour is an invaluable experience and has proven to be a highlight of the program.
 Past trips have been to Vietnam, South Africa, China, Ireland, The Czech Republic, Hungary, Argentina, and Brazil.
 Destinations vary from year to year.
-The trip normally takes place in the fifth trimester and is eight to ten days long.
+The trip usually takes place in April and is eight to ten days long.
 The cost of the trip is included in the tuition and fees, and includes air fare, hotel accommodations and most meals.